COALAIP/specs/README.md

 ### Fingerprinting

-Determining the originality and provenance of a physical object is challenging, but there are almost always subtle differences between an original physical object and copies.
-Digital files can be copied perfectly, down to the bit.
-Furthermore, it is difficult for a computer to determine that two files actually represent the same photograph or song if the files are different sizes or other subtle modifications have been made, while a human would have no difficulty making the connection.
+Determining the originality and provenance of a creation is challenging.
+This is true of physical creations, but even more so for digital creations which face the challenges of being perfectly copyable as well as easily modifiable.
+Although computers are good at determining perfect copies, they struggle if subtle modifications, such as compressing image quality or cropping an image, are made–even if a human would have no difficulties in making a connection.

 The LCC takes these problems into account.
-In their "Ten Targets" document, they propose cross-standard identifiers that can, if needed, be *transformed* into alternative identifiers.
-This section discusses a similar idea: the existence of an arbitrarily complex vector that can be used to link all the alternative identifiers of a single work to a single identifier on a global rights registry.
+In their ["Ten Targets" document](#the-lccs-ten-targets), they propose cross-standard identifiers that can, if needed, be *transformed* into alternative identifiers.
+This section discusses a similar idea: the existence of an arbitrarily complex graph that can be used to link all the alternative identifiers of a single work to a single identifier on a global rights registry.

 Any function that takes a digital asset as an input and yields a fixed-length value could potentially be used as a **fingerprinting function**.
 This could be as simple as a hash function